michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/frequently-asked-questions.md

 Your participants will provide home repairs at no cost for elderly, disabled, and disadvantaged people who need your help.
 Work crews typically serve the same resident for the entire trip, creating an environment where meaningful relationships develop.

 Most projects are designed to be completed during the trip, allowing your group to experience the satisfaction of a job well done.
 You’ll serve the needs of others through projects like interior and exterior painting, building or repairing porches and wheelchair ramps, building or repairing steps, weatherization, and other home repairs.
-No skills are needed\!&nbsp;
+No skills are needed!&nbsp;

 ---